Batumi Tower: History

-Construction on the tower was supported by Mikheil Saakashvili, who initiated the ground-breaking at the construction site.
-The tower was completed in 2012, but remained empty until 2 years later.
-In 2015, it was put up at auction and at there was speculation that it was to be renovated and converted into a hotel.
-As of 2024, the building was still undergoing renovations, but multiple floors have been completed.
+Construction of the tower was supported by Mikheil Saakashvili, who presided over the groundbreaking ceremony.
+The building was completed in 2012 but remained unoccupied for two years.
+In 2015, it was put up for auction, amid speculation that it would be renovated and converted into a hotel.
+As of 2024, renovations are still ongoing, although several floors have already been completed.